The Cliffhanger: Edward Randy: Release

-Reception and legacy
+Reception

 According to Hiro Nakamura, The Cliffhanger: Edward Randy sold 4,000 arcade units worldwide, including 2,000 units in Japan and 2,000 units overseas.
 In Japan, Game Machine listed the title on their 1 March 1991 issue as being the fourth most-successful table arcade unit of the month.

 Computer and Video Gamess Julian Rignall scored the game with an overall 82% rating.
 Both John Cook and Mike Pattenden of CU Amiga praised the hand-drawn visuals.
 French magazine Tilt gave it a positive outlook.
 Zzap!64 praised its visuals, sound design and action.
 AllGames Jason Rhoades rated it with a 2 out of 5 stars ranking.
 Retro Gamer gave it an overall positive retrospective outlook.
 Former Treasure designer Tetsuhiko "Han" Kikuchi was a fan of the game, naming the characters Edward M. Cognac and Randy M. Green in Guardian Heroes after the former's main protagonist.
 Hardcore Gaming 101s Kurt Kalata stated that "As unpolished as the action is, Edward Randy is still a must play for anyone infatuated with 2D graphics.
-It’s clearly a title ahead of its time, and it feels a bit like a Treasure game before Treasure truly existed."
+It's clearly a title ahead of its time, and it feels a bit like a Treasure game before Treasure truly existed."